 However, having an insurance policy doesn't always mean that your insurer will pay you when you bring a property damage claim.
 There are times when the insurance company would deny your claim.
 It is vital to know what your options are for a denied business insurance claim in such instances.
-An experienced attorney at VG Law Group can help you if your insurance provider denies your claim..
+An experienced commercial insurance claim lawyer at VG Law Group can help you if your insurance provider denies your claim.

 Before we discuss what a business insurance claim is, we have first to explain business insurance.
 Simply put, it is insurance coverage taken out by a business owner to protect financial assets, intellectual property, and the business's physical location.
 The protection is from incidents that would result in significant financial losses.